jayantrathi/jayantrathi.github.io/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Highlighted Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I've had the opportunity to work on and lead many unique projects.
+Here are some of the highlights.
+(This section continues to be updated, feel free to check back frequently)
       filters:
         folders:
-          - projects
+          - project
     design:
       view: article-grid
       fill_image: false
-      columns: 4
+      columns: 3
       show_date: false
       show_read_time: false
       show_read_more: false
+---